gkunde/py_bing_images/README.md

 |--list | Prints the available images date and title to the terminal.
 (Images are not downloaded)
 |--path | Specifies a directory path to save images to.
 Defaults to the current working directory.

+## Dependencies
+The following libraries are need by this project
+* requests